ngshiheng/atomic-url/README.md

 ## Deployment

+> **NOTE**
-The deployment of this project is done using GitHub Actions CI/CD.
-For more details, check out [ci.yml](./.github/workflows/ci.yml).
+> The deployment of this project is done using GitHub Actions CI/CD.
+For more details, check out [ci.yml](./.github/workflows/ci.yml) and [this article](https://jerrynsh.com/how-i-setup-ci-cd-pipeline-for-cloudflare-worker/).

-Alternatively, to publish any new changes to your Cloudflare Worker, run `wrangler publish`.

-Before publishing your code you need to edit [`wrangler.toml`](./wrangler.toml) file and add your Cloudflare `account_id` - more information about configuring and publishing your code can be found [in the documentation](https://developers.cloudflare.com/workers/learning/getting-started#7-configure-your-project-for-deployment).
+1. Before publishing your code you need to edit [`wrangler.toml`](./wrangler.toml) file and add your Cloudflare `account_id` - more information about configuring and publishing your code can be found [in the documentation](https://developers.cloudflare.com/workers/learning/getting-started#7-configure-your-project-for-deployment).

+2. [Create 2 KV](#creating-kv) and update your `wrangler.toml` file to include the namespace bindings accordingly.

+3. To publish any new changes to your Cloudflare Worker, run `wrangler publish`.

 ## Contributing